SirFreud/Textrama/README.md

 Textrama
 ========

-First self-destructing messaging app with camera
+This is my first self-destructing messaging app with photoes.
+I'm using a Parse backend to facilitate contact creation and sharing of photoes.
+This app is currently a work in progress.